 Persepolis is the gigantic jewel in Iran’s crown.
 It’s spectacular and deserves its place as one of the seven wonders of the Ancient World.
 This once grand city was built by Darius the Great in 520 BC.
 It is a showpiece, made up of gateways, palaces and tombs.
 Like Ephesus in Turkey, there’s still so much excavating to be done.

 Iranian Air adopted this ancient monument below as their company symbol.

 Outside Shiraz is Pink Lake, a salt lake coloured pink by a particular algae.
 It was a great suggestion by Abbas and we thoroughly enjoyed walking around the lake and marvelling at the colour.

 We stayed in Shiraz for four days at Niayesh Hotel.
 Location was excellent.
 The hotel caters for tour groups though, so if like me, you’re not a ‘tour group‘ traveller, you might want to bear this in mind.
 Shiraz has an international airport and this accounts for the high tourist numbers.
 Australians can fly into Shiraz from Dubai on Emirates.

 On a different note, I had a brief encounter with the military police whilst in Shiraz.
 I took three photos of an Islamic government building – the Islamic Court of Justice with its fabulous mural.
 A very courteous policeman hailed me over, tapped on my camera, saying ‘photo shoot, photo shoot.
 Delete.’
 I showed him the photos and deleted them while he watched.
 End of encounter.
-No photos are allowed of any government building.
+Lesson learnt: photos are not allowed of any government building.

 Internet is notoriously slow, hence my blogs are being published very spasmodically.
 I am learning the true meaning of patience.